-He who receives (dechomai - present tense - continually) you receives (dechomai - present tense - continually) Me, and he who receives (dechomai - present tense - continually) Me receives (dechomai - present tense - continually) Him (THE FATHER) Who sent Me - The big idea of receives (dechomai) is to welcome, to "put out the welcome map" so to speak.
-This is a straightforward statement.
-He is addressing this first of all to those who are His true disciples, genuine believers.
-The wider application is that if you are a believer and your testimony is received by another person, Jesus says they receive Him.
+He who receives you receives Me, and he who receives Me receives Him who sent Me - This is a straightforward statement.
+If you are a believer and your testimony is received by another person, Jesus says they receive Him.
 He adds that such a person in turn receives the Father Who sent Him.
-You cannot separate belief in the Father from belief in the Son.
+You can't separate belief in the Father from belief in the Son.